Participate in your own rescue.

 Can you imagine an older, wiser, less afraid, version of you?

-One who has achieved the very thing you want to achieve?
+One who has achieved the very things you want for yourself?

 Can you imagine being your own Heroine – and how amazing that would feel?